auth0/docs/articles/tokens.md

 The Refresh token is a long-lived token that is used to obtain a new id_token after a previous one has expired.
 This is useful for applications running on mobile devices that call remote APIs and do not want to require the user to log in everytime the user uses the mobile app.

 ### Delegation tokens
-The Auth0 id_token can be exchanged for another token, called a Delegation token, that can be used to call either other application APIs registered as clients in the same Auth0 tenant or APIs represented by some types of application Addons registered in the same Auth0 tenant.
+The Auth0 `id_token` can be exchanged for another token, called a Delegation token, that can be used to call either other application APIs registered as clients in the same Auth0 tenant or APIs represented by some types of application Addons registered in the same Auth0 tenant.

 ### Auth0 APIv2 token
-There is also a token required to call the Auth0 APIv2.
-This token is for a specific tenant in Auth0 to call Auth0 APIv2.
+The Auth0 APIv2 token is used to call v2 of the Auth0 Management API.
+This allows a specific tenant in Auth0 to call Auth0 APIv2.
 This APIv2 token is a JWT, and contains various scopes, such as “read users” or “update clients”, and is signed with a client API key and secret for the entire tenant.

 The following sections will discuss each token in greater detail and provide information on how to use each.